by Rick Walker

 British Columbia, Canada

-As the fires were active, one local resident, “Fred”, had spent several weeks out on a work-train for the railroad.
+One local resident, “Fred”, was a railroad employee.
+While the fires burned, he spent several weeks out working for the railroad.
 His upcoming birthday present to himself was a mortgage-burning; his home would be paid off one week before his birthday.
-His returning work-train passed down the valley where he lived — and he saw his home and possessions go up in flames as he rode by.
+As he rode the train home, it passed down the valley where he lived — and he saw his home and possessions go up in flames as he rode by.

-She gathered forms and I took her to Fred outside.
-She took charge, sitting with him almost an hour.
+She gathered forms, and I took her to Fred outside.
+She sat with him almost an hour.
 She put her arm around him, talked, and listened to him.
 She filled out forms and had him sign them.
-He left with a handful of forms for food, toiletries and clothing and his head held high (if a bit dazed).
+He left with a handful of forms for food, toiletries, and clothing and with his head held high (if a bit dazed).

 What she did was far outside her normal duties.
 She did what had to be done in a no-nonsense, git ‘er done kind of way.